risingwavelabs/risingwave-docs/docs/guides/sink-to-mysql.md

 To install and start RisingWave locally, see the [Get started](/get-started.md) guide.
 We recommend running RisingWave locally for testing purposes.

-### Enable the connector node in RisingWave

-The native MySQL CDC connector is implemented by the connector node in RisingWave.
-The connector node handles the connections with upstream and downstream systems.

-The connector node is enabled by default in this docker-compose configuration.
-To learn about how to start RisingWave with this configuration, see [Docker Compose](/deploy/risingwave-trial.md/?method=docker-compose).

-If you are running RisingWave locally with the pre-built library or with the source code, the connector node needs to be started separately.
-To learn about how to start the connector node in this case, see [Enable the connector node](/deploy/risingwave-trial.md/?method=binaries#optional-enable-the-connector-node).
+### Notes about running RisingWave from binaries

+If you are running RisingWave locally from binaries and intend to use the native CDC source connectors or the JDBC sink connector, make sure that you have [JDK 11](https://openjdk.org/projects/jdk/11/) or later versions is installed in your environment.

 ## Create a sink